|San José State University|

-A Previous study developed evidence that the nucleonic (strong force) charge of a neutron is of the opposite sign and smaller in magnitude from that of a proton.
+A Previous study developed evidence that the nucleonic interactive charge of a neutron is of the opposite sign and smaller in magnitude from that of a proton.
 Let ν denote the ratio of the nucleonic charge of a neutron to that of a proton.
 The actual value of ν is undoubtedly a simple fraction.
-Previous work indicated that the relative magnitude of the neutron charge could be 2/3 or 3/4.
+Previous work indicated that the relative magnitude of the nucleonic charge of a neutron relative to that of a proton is − 2/3.
 Furthermore such a difference in charge of the nucleons can account for the limits to the values of the proton numbers of the known nuclides, shown above.

 Another study demonstrated that the binding energy increments experienced by additional nucleons to a nuclide is a function of two components.
 One is simply the difference in the number of protons and neutrons in the nuclide.
 This component has to do with the formation of a neutron-proton spin pair.
-The other component has to do with the interaction of nucleons through the strong force and it is a function of the net nucleonic charge of the nuclide.
+The other component has to do with the interaction force between nucleons and it is a function of the net nucleonic charge of the nuclide.
 If p and n are the numbers of protons and neutrons, respectively, of the nuclide then the net nucleonic charge ζ is

 where ν is the magnitude of the nucleonic charge of the neutron relative to that of a proton.

-The binding energy associated with the interaction nucleons through the strong force is a nonlinear function of ζ, but for small values of ζ to a reasonable approximation it is kζ, where k is a constant.
-Nucleons also interact through the formation of spin pairs.
-For example, the addition of another neutron to a nuclide with an odd number of neutrons would result in the formation of a neutron-neutron spin.
+The binding energy associated with the interaction force between nucleons is a nonlinear function of ζ, but for small values of ζ to a reasonable approximation it is kζ, where k is a constant.
+Nucleons as noted above also form spin pairs.
+For example, the addition of another neutron to a nuclide with an odd number of neutrons would result in the formation of a neutron-neutron spin pair.
 Let Enn be the binding energy associated with the formation of a neutron-neutron spin pair.
 If there are unpaired protons in the nuclide the addition of another neutron would result in the formation of a neutron-proton spin pair with a binding energy of Enp.
 The binding energies associated with the formation of spin pairs are not really constants independent of the levels of n and p but for the present they are assumed to be constants.

 The energy change associated with the addition of another neutron to a nuclide with p protons and n neutrons in which n is odd and less than p is